Words by Louise Kunth

 Screenshot of a digital map curated by area

 The area map is an every-growing collection of good places run by considerate humans all over the world.
-Find restaurants recommended by our interview partners, places we felt at home and the best bubbles and coffees across this blue planet.
+Find restaurants recommended by my interview partners, places I felt at home and the best bubbles and coffees across this blue planet.